MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_property_item.md

 title: ACX_PROPERTY_ITEM
 ms.date: 03/04/2022
 targetos: Windows
-description: The ACX_PROPERTY_ITEM structure describes the ACX/KS property request item.
+description: The ACX_PROPERTY_ITEM structure describes a property item that is the target of an ACX request.
 prerelease: true
 req.construct-type: structure
 req.ddi-compliance: